kozinvl/RubyFramework/README.md

 ---------

 Cucumber is a software tool used by computer programmers for testing other software.
-It runs automated acceptance tests written in a behavior-driven development (BDD) style.
+It runs automated acceptance tests in a behavior-driven development (BDD) style.
 Central to the Cucumber BDD approach is its plain language parser called Gherkin.

 SitePrism